 Community Planning Policy Director

 Kristy leads SPUR's work in community planning and housing, splitting her time between San Francisco and San Jose.
-Her focus includes neighborhood planning, housing policy and project review in San Francisco and housing policy and urban village plans in San Jose.
-She co-wrote SPUR's white paper Cracking the Code, which makes recommendations for raising the bar for urban design in downtown San Jose and other areas designated for urban growth.
+She co-wrote Room for More, SPUR's housing agenda for San Jose, and SPUR's white paper Cracking the Code, which makes recommendations for raising the bar for urban design in downtown San Jose and other areas designated for urban growth.
 Prior to joining SPUR, Kristy was a project manager at BRIDGE Housing Corporation, one of California's largest affordable housing developers, where she worked all around the Bay Area, including on projects in the three central cities of San Francisco, San Jose and Oakland.
 She currently sits on the Tenderloin Neighborhood Development Corporation Board of Directors.